 CGHE Autumn School 2025: Epistemic injustice, policy repair

-The programme includes
+The programme included

-- Talks by leading HE researchers, including Arathi Sriprakash, Rachel Brooks, Ka Ho Mok and Melanie Walker
+- Talks by leading HE researchers, including Arathi Sriprakash, Rachel Brooks, Ka Ho Mok and Melanie Walker.

 - Cohort building with other ECRs